johanneslamers/backup-suite/README.md

 ## Setup backup shell scripts
 Then we can create our backup shell scripts.
 - backup-db.sh: This will export the database, compress it, and upload it to our S3 bucket.
-- backup-file-sh: This will export the files, tarball it, and upload it to our S3 bucket.
+- backup-files.sh: This will export the files, tarball's it, and upload it to our S3 bucket.

 ````
 vim backup-db.sh
-vim backup-file.sh
+vim backup-files.sh
 ````

 ## Add crontask in Laravel Forge